BatthulaVinay/End-to-End-Machine-Learning-Churn-Prediction/README.md

 </a>
 </p>

 Built an end-to-end machine learning system that predicts customer churn using XGBoost, served through FastAPI and deployed with Docker on Hugging Face Spaces.
-The system includes data preprocessing, feature engineering, SHAP-based model explainability, REST API inference, and an interactive Streamlit dashboard for real-time predictions.
+The system includes data preprocessing, feature engineering, model explainability, REST API inference, and an interactive Streamlit dashboard for real-time predictions.

 ## 🎯 Problem Statement